How to Turn Research Into a Short Video

 Choose the few findings that can survive video speed

-This is why research-to-video work is not only reduction.
-It is choosing for movement.
+This is also why research-to-video work feels different from normal summarization.
+You are not only reducing.
+You are choosing for movement.

 Turn the research into beats before you turn it into script